Accommodation in the USA

 Accommodation in the USA has its own unique terminology, and is usually divided into the following classifications:

-- Apartments (self-contained units in larger buildings; referred to as 'flats' in the UK)
+- Apartments (self-contained units in larger buildings; referred to as 'flats' in some parts of the world such as the UK)

 - Single Family Homes (stand-alone houses, usually on a small plot of land)